hemapradhiksha01/QuantGuard-AI/README.md

 # QuantGuard-AI

-QuantGuard-AI is a lightweight evaluation pipeline for comparing different LLM variants across latency, accuracy, and safety.
+QuantGuard-AI is a evaluation pipeline for comparing different LLM variants across latency, accuracy, and safety.

 ---